Snake bites in pediatric hand and their local complications

 Author Biographies

-Lucía d' Oliveira, Doctor in medicine.
-Specialist in Plastic Surgery.
-Centro Hospitalario Pereira Rossell, Montevideo, Uruguay.
+Lucía d' Oliveira, Centro Hospitalario Pereira Rossell

 CONTRIBUTED TO THE MANUSCITE IN: Conception, design, data acquisition, data analysis, interpretation and discussion of results, drafting and critical revision, and approval of the final version.